yugr/rust-slides/materials/materials.md

 - Inefficient codegen when accessing a vector with literal indices: https://github.com/rust-lang/rust/issues/50759
 - Costs of iterators and Zero Cost Abstractions in Rust: https://github.com/mike-barber/rust-zero-cost-abstractions
   * pay attention to this post, it directly intersects with our topic
+- Addressing Rust optimization failures in LLVM: http://www.khei4.com/gsoc2023/
+- Why does the Rust compiler not optimize code assuming that two mutable references cannot alias? https://stackoverflow.com/questions/57259126/why-does-the-rust-compiler-not-optimize-code-assuming-that-two-mutable-reference
+- Square powers not being fully optimized? https://www.reddit.com/r/rust/comments/exojhk/square_powers_not_being_fully_optimized/
+- Why isn't the for loop optimized better (in this one example)? https://www.reddit.com/r/rust/comments/15tvuio/why_isnt_the_for_loop_optimized_better_in_this/
+- Assembly examples of missed Rust compiler optimizations: https://www.reddit.com/r/rust/comments/14zhb0s/assembly_examples_of_missed_rust_compiler/
+- Does the compiler optimize moves? https://www.reddit.com/r/rust/comments/ykku69/does_the_compiler_optimize_moves/
+  * this should be a dedicated perf issue

 # Data structures performance